When am I supposed to practice the skill of self-compassion?

 We often skip over the awareness of the suffering, pain, or discomfort.
 Moving straight to PROBLEM-SOLVING is one way to do that.

 And we just keep moving…and don’t come back to that suffering.
-And we miss the opportunity to have compassion.
-And the consequent opportunity to put our best foot forward.
+We miss the opportunity to have compassion and the consequent opportunity to put our best foot forward.

 There are basically three parts to a discipline of self-compassion,